Cabinet of Singapore: Responsibilities of ministers

 and that he shall be designated as Senior Minister and Co-ordinating Minister for National Security.

 Ministers may be designated by the prime minister to be in charge of particular ministries, or as ministers in the Prime Minister's Office.
 Such ministers were formerly known as ministers without portfolio.

 The prime minister may retain any department or subject in his charge.

 Remuneration

+Ratios of remuneration

+As with Members of Parliament, Office holders and the government of Singapore had to adhere certain ratios of payout of the ministers, in discretion of the appointment an independent committee to review the political salary framework.
+Payouts are determined by the holder's highest level in office with some exceptions, subject to the salary range dependent of performances and bonuses.